wmo-im/demo-decode-eccodes-jupyter/README.md

 ### Usage

-1. Open a browser and go to `http://localhost`
+1. Open a browser and go to `http://localhost:8088` (or the port you mapped in the docker-compose file)
 2. Enter the token you set in the configuration
 3. Browse to notebooks and open them